viamrobotics/docs/docs/components/generic/_index.md

 If you use the generic subtype, your module needs to define any and all component functionality and pass it through `DoCommand`.

 Whenever possible, it is best to use an [existing component API](/components/) instead of generic so that you do not have to replicate code.
-If you want to use most of an existing API but need just a few other functions, try using the `DoCommand` endpoint and extra parameters to add custom functionality to an existing subtype.
+If you want to use most of an existing API but need just a few other functions, try using the `DoCommand` endpoint and extra parameters to add custom functionality to an [existing subtype](/components/), instead of using generic.

 {{% /alert %}}

 ## Supported Models

-To use your generic component with Viam, check whether one of the following [modular resources](#modular-resources) supports your component.
+Before creating a new generic component, check whether one of the following [modular resources](#modular-resources) supports your component.

 {{< readfile "/static/include/create-your-own-mr.md" >}}